mt-caret/polars-ocaml/README.md

 polars-ocaml is a project to provide idiomatic OCaml bindings to the Polars dataframe library.

-Check out the examples from the Polars user guide for a quick tour of what you can do with polars-ocaml!
+Check out the [ported examples from the Polars user guide](./guide/) for a quick tour of what you can do with polars-ocaml!

+Install with `opam install polars`.

 ## project status